Stars-emerge-as-clouds-clear/Net-Bypass-Classroom/README.md

 ### Version Differentiation

-This software has three versions, which are as follows:
+This software has four versions, which are as follows:
 1. **Net Bypass Classroom-en-re**
    (-re stands for Releases) This version is unannotated, in English only, and is suitable for users who prefer to use it directly.
 2. **Net Bypass Classroom-en-sr**